PEAN: A Diffusion-Based Prior-Enhanced Attention Network for Scene Text Image Super-Resolution: Methodology

-\textbf{Text Recognition Task.} Considering that high image quality may not be equal to superior recognition results~\cite{guo2023towards}, we introduce an Auxiliary Recognition Module (ARM), steering the model to generate SR images with promising legibility.
+Considering that high image quality may not be equal to superior recognition results~\cite{guo2023towards, liu2023textdiff}, we introduce an Auxiliary Recognition Module (ARM), steering the model to generate SR images with promising legibility.
 In the inference phase, this module is abandoned, causing no extra computation complexity.

 We exploit the classic and effective CNN-BiLSTM architecture applied in the STR task to design the ARM for simplicity~\cite{shi2016end}.
 Its output is a recognition probability sequence on the basis of $F_N^\mathrm{o}$ and we denote it as $P^\mathrm{a}\in \mathbb{R}^{L\times |\mathcal{A}|}$, where $L$ is the length of the sequence and $|\mathcal{A}|$ is the cardinality of the recognizable letter set.
 The CTC~\cite{graves2006connectionist} loss denoted as $\mathcal{L}_\mathrm{ctc}^\mathrm{a}$ is imposed between $P^\mathrm{a}$ and the ground truth for better optimization.
-In a word, the total loss of the text recognition task is: where $\lambda_5$ is the weight of the CTC~\cite{graves2006connectionist} loss for the text recognition task.
+In a word, the total loss of the text recognition task is:

+where $\lambda_5$ is the weight of the CTC~\cite{graves2006connectionist} loss for the text recognition task.
 In the training phase, we optimize the parameters of PEAN.
 The total loss is: